awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.Roles.md

      --db-parameter-group-family postgres13  --description "Custom DB parameter group for SCRAM"
    ```

-1. Use the `[modify\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-instance.html)` CLI command to apply this custom parameter group to your RDS for PostgreSQL DB cluster:
+1. Use the `[modify\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-instance.html)` CLI command to apply this custom parameter group to your RDS for PostgreSQL DB cluster\.

    For Linux, macOS, or Unix: